Showing posts with label jaisalmer. Show all posts

 In the Madrasa garden, thick mulberry trees with their fruit stains on the ground.
 Only 50,000 Som to enter – about £3.
 I just took out 1.3 million Som from an ATM next to our hotel.
 We are staying at the Bibi-Khanym hotel, which has the most amazing position next to the eponymous mosque.
 Its dining room has one of the most spectacular views in the world, with the mosque and domes looming up in front of you through high windows.

 We arrived last night at 5.30am.
 Our plane from Istanbul arrived at 4am, but it took an hour for the luggage to arrive.
-We are grateful, nonetheless, since we checked it in at Gatwick, to be sent through directly.
+We are grateful, nonetheless, since we checked it in at Gatwick, for it to be sent through directly.
 And not only for that efficiency.
 As we were sitting in the departure lounge, waiting to board, I noticed a member of the ground staff pushing a case.
 "Hey", I thought.
 That looks like our case.
 And it was.
 As the man moved away from the gate, I leapt after him, with visions of our case being left behind.
 It turned out that the sticker was changed for some reason, and so I needed a new one.
 But I was shaken.
 I was not convinced it would come with us to Samarkand, and when it did, I was relieved.

 Back in the hotel.
 In fact, we shouldn't be here at all.
 Originally, I planned to fly to Tajikistan – the route is almost identical – four hours to Istanbul, then four to Dushanbe.
 But Tajikistan requires a visa.
 It has – or seemed to have – an e-visa system.
 I applied two weeks before I was due to go, and it worked well.
 Then silence.
 I waited a week, and then sent two messages asking if there was a problem.
 No reply.
 Finally, on the Friday afternoon, just 36 hours before I was due to fly, the